-3.7 The specific nature of co-living means that the private rooms are not required to meet national space standards, or some other minimum standards that would be expected by either national or local policy on C3 residential housing schemes.
+3.8 The specific nature of co-living means that the private rooms are not required to meet national space standards, or other minimum standards that would be expected by either national or local policy on C3 residential housing schemes.
 It does not therefore provide a suitable long term housing option for meeting needs identified on the housing register.

-3.8 It is not considered to be an affordable housing product itself, and as such an additional contribution towards affordable housing will be required in accordance with Policy HO3.6 of the Watford Local Plan.
-This contribution will usually be provided by way of an off-site financial contribution3.
+3.9 It is not considered to be an affordable housing product itself, and as such an additional contribution towards affordable housing will be required in accordance with Policy HO3.6 of the Watford Local Plan.